WalterInSH/walterinsh.github.io/_posts/2015-09-27-automation.md

 ##What is automation?

-First of all, let's look up wikipedia.
+First of all, let's look up the wikipedia.
 Find out what is "automation"

 >Automation or automatic control, is the use of various control systems for operating equipment such as machinery, processes in factories, boilers and heat treating ovens, switching on telephone networks, steering and stabilization of ships, aircraft and other applications with minimal or reduced human intervention.
 Some processes have been completely automated.